MorgesHAB/ERT2020GS/README.md

 Spaceport America Cup competition - Launch a Rocket to the exact altitude of 10'000 feets

 ### Description
-Code of the <b>Ground Segment system</b> which will run on a Raspberry Pi 4.
+Code of the <b>Ground Segment system</b> which will run on a Raspberry Pi 4 :rocket:

 -----------------------------------------------------------------
 ## Prerequisites